sg2295/Wheelie/README.md

   - Movement of the car
   - Torch and Horn controls
   - Sensor and Arm Control
-> Please note that this project was developed before the usage of neutral terms for Slave and Master code segments (now known Leader and Follower) became the norm.
+> Please note that this project was developed before the usage of neutral terms for *Slave* and *Master* code segments, now known as *Leader* and *Follower*, became the norm.